aprilnovak/nekRSDoc/source/input_files.rst

-The mesh section of the ``.rea`` file can be generated in two different manners - either by specifying all the element nodes by hand, or with the :term:`Nek5000` mesh generation scripts described in Section :ref:`Nek5000 Script-Based Meshing <nek5000_mesh>`.
+The mesh section of the ``.rea`` file can be generated in two different manners - either by specifying all the element nodes by hand, or with the :term:`Nek5000` mesh generation scripts introduced in Section :ref:`Nek5000 Script-Based Meshing <nek5000_mesh>`.
-The ``.rea`` file approach is considered to be a legacy option, despite the fact that the same :term:`Nek5000`-based scripts may be used to set up the mesh in either ASCII (``.rea``) or binary (``.re2``) format, because the binary format is preferred for very large meshes where memory may be a concern.
+Because the binary ``.re2`` format is preferred for very large meshes where memory may be a concern, the ``.rea`` file approach is considered to be a legacy option.
 The mesh portion of the legacy ``.rea`` file can be converted to the ``.re2`` format with the ``reatore2`` script, which also ships with the :term:`Nek5000` dependency.